KhadidjaArezki/pricelee-mern-backend/README.md

 For the moment, pricelee only supports calls to the ebay api.
 It can search by keywords, category id, and price range.

+The authentication model depends on refresh tokens to avoid frequent signin.
+Refresh token rotation and reuse detection is implemented to block unauthorized requests.

 After a user is authenticated, they can add alerts, edit and delete them.
 They can see the complete list of the alerts they created.

 The server runs scheduled tasks to search for a specific product by item id in order to update products tracked by users periodically.